david-fong/okiidoku/writings/design/gen.md

 ## Backtracking

-- can deterministically cover all completions of a grid without revisiting already-visited outcomes.
+- can deterministically cover all solutions of a puzzle without revisiting already-visited solutions.
   - can be used to find out how many solutions a puzzle has.

-- when not combined with deductive methods, is very slow for larger order grids
+- when not combined with deductive methods, is very slow for larger grids

 ## Stochastic Search

 I learned about this from [this forum thread](http://forum.enjoysudoku.com/giant-sudoku-s-16x16-25x25-36x36-100x100-t6578-120.html#p259504) where I later [made a post describing my optimizations](http://forum.enjoysudoku.com/giant-sudoku-s-16x16-25x25-36x36-100x100-t6578-150.html#p318577).

-### The Basic Gist
+### The Basic Idea

 Start with valid rows.
 Continually pick a random row and two random cells in the row; if swapping them would not cause their columns and boxes to be missing more symbols, swap their symbols.
 Do this until the grid is valid.
 A greedy algorithm that performs advances that are pareto-equivalent or a pareto improvement.